EliahKagan/palgoviz/meta/README.md

 See the top-level project `README.md` for broad context on this, and the code and comments in `restructure` for details of that particular proposal.

+### `restructure.md`

+These are instructions for using the `restructure` script.
+Note that the script itself is documentation of *what* changes are proposed.